FrancesCoronel/personal-website-v3/_posts/2014-05-12-speech-robotics-in-the-workforce.md

 replacing the average-wage, middle-skill, routine-heavy worker.
-The style of the study by the way, is an academic paper, not popular science and according to this same inquiry, nearly half of American jobs today could be automated “in a decade or two”.
+The style of the study by the way, is an academic paper, not popular science and according to this same inquiry, nearly half of American jobs today could be automated "in a decade or two".
 So which half?

 Fortunately, the study also provided a chart of jobs with a percent likelihood of being replaced by machines and software.
 They are mostly